ethereum-optimism/mocktimism/docs/config.md

 # Configuration

 Mocktimism can be configured via cli flags or a `mocktimism.toml` file.
+By default, `mocktimism.toml` is expected to exist in the root of the package.
+Otherwise, the program will recursively look for the file.

 ## Table of Contents
 - [Global Configuration](#global-configuration)